Tiyko/antique-shop/README.md

 ### Content and Media

 * The content of the website was written by myself.
-* The structure of the website was scrapped from the walktrough project Boutque Ado.
+* The structure of the website was scrapped from the walktrough project Boutique Ado.
 * Font linked from [Google Fonts](https://fonts.google.com/).
 * All images were taken from the public domain with full royalty-free copyright.